Abhishek07788/Abhishek07788/README.md

 <h3 align="left">Aspiring Full-stack Web Developer at Masai School</h3>
 <h4>Full Stack Developer with hands on experience in
-building cool React Apps.
+building React Apps.
 Works efficiently both in frontend as well as backend and is proficient in
 Data Structure and Algorithms with problem solving skills.</h4>